Darker hair colors to inspire you this season.

 2. Choppy Lob

 Give an otherwise ho-hum long bob some personality by infusing some razored layers all throughout.
 A lot of Asian women have thick, lustrous black manes; highlight this enviable texture by asking your stylist for cheekbone-grazing layers (almost always universally-flattering) and a length that ends near your collarbones for a flirty swing.
 Style by blowdrying with a shine-imparting cream like Bed Head by TIGI Small Talk 3-in-1 Cream.

 3. Soft Pixie

-A more romantic take on one of the hottest short hairstyles of 2016, soft pixies are made up of more blended lengths at the crown and hairline, and an overall blown-out texture.
+A more romantic take on one of the hottest short hairstyles, soft pixies are made up of more blended lengths at the crown and hairline, and an overall blown-out texture.
 No piecey bangs for these short black hairstyles!
 The key is working with straight or wavy textures—anything curlier and you veer into moptop category.
 To style, run through a volumizing product on your hair like Suave Professionals Luxe Style Infusion Volumizing Weightless Blow Dry Spray (avoid texturizing paste as it separates strands) and dry the lengths upwards, then style to one side.

 4. Close Crop

 Natural-textured women or those with kinky hair types can make the most of their coils by wearing their hair in a neat afro.
 What this style lacks in length it makes up for with personality, as the texture of the strands are enough to stand out.
 If you want a slightly longer style to play with, ask for more length at the crown and have your stylist taper slightly towards your neckline for a more millennial take.
 Don’t forget to apply a leave-in conditioning product during the day for a shot of moisture.